 Visitors will also enjoy a ten minute DVD on the history of Granville.
 The museum also has a genealogy collection with many family records as well as cemetery documents of the Granville area.

 NOW OPEN YEAR ROUND - Wednesday thru Saturday 12:00 noon - 3:00 pm

 Celebrating Our Agricultural Heritage

 Present for the dedication of the Agricultural Museum are, from left, Rep. Henry Fincher, Tennessee Commissioner of Agriculture Ken Givens, Rep. Les Winningham, Ag Museum Committee Member James Clemons, Sen. Charlotte Burks, Ag Museum Committee Chairman Stan Webster, Granville Museum President Randall Clemons, and museum donor Zelma Custer.

-A Genealogy section has been developed in the Museum containing the family history of Granville families.
-We have purchased the Jackson County Cemetery Inscriptions Book with 19,000 fully indexed names.
-We now have a large number of family histories.
-This section also contains original old church records, justice of the peace records, deeds and family records; and is a great place to do research.
+A Genealogy section is available in the Museum containing family histories of Granville families.
+Also a number of reference books including the Jackson County Cemetery Inscriptions Book with 19,000 fully indexed names and Known By The Company They Keep: An Analysis of the Thomas Carter Prayer Book Entries.
+The Museum also contains original old church records, justice of the peace records, deeds and family records; and is a great place to do research.

 The museum is full of family photos from years gone by that have been donated by visitors and residents.